 Boot the system using the TNSR image.

 If the optical drive or removable media is not set as the primary boot device for the hardware, then use the system boot menu to manually select the boot device.

 After a few seconds, the installer displays a TNSR 21.07 screen.

 Press any key, such as

 space, to stop the 60-second timer.
-The menu contains, at minimum, the following choices:
+The menu contains, at minimum, the following two choices:

-- Install TNSR: Select this option for installation via VGA console
+Install TNSR <version>: Select this option for installation via VGA console

-Highlight the correct option for your system and press
+Highlight the correct option for this hardware and press

 Enterto begin the installation of TNSR.
 It may take a few seconds for the installer to display output to the console.